-It’s never too late, as long as you have a plan, you follow a strategy, you take the right decisions, and you stay focused.
+It’s never too late, as long as you have a vision and a plan, you follow a strategy, you take the right decisions, and you stay focused.

-Back then I dreamed of running my own studio, but then my first software project started to become successful and I decided to focus on this kind of business first.
-Unfortunately I then made a big mistake by founding a company with the wrong people.
+Back then I was dreaming of running my own studio, but then my first software project started to become successful and I decided to focus on this kind of business first.
+Unfortunately, I then made a big mistake by founding a company with the wrong people.
 Another good advice:

 NEVER START ANY PROJECT WITH THE WRONG PEOPLE, UNLESS YOU ABSOLUTELY WANT TO COUNT WASTED YEARS LATER ON.

-Software projects finally kept me busy and away from music for the next 15 years.
-But the move to software was also a good decision back then.
-Recording studios had to shut down one by one in the 2000s, and it was the software industry that saw the highest amount of innovation during that time.
+Software projects finally kept me busy and away from music for the next ten years.
+But the move to software was also a good decision back then — recording studios had to shut down one by one in the 2000s, and it was the software industry that saw the highest amount of innovation during that time.
 Not the music industry.

 WHY NOT BRING BACK INNOVATION TO THE MUSIC INDUSTRY?

-If you seek innovation, then don’t chose the music industry.
-Because the music industry is one of the businesses with the least progress over the past three decades.
-This, of course, is heading us right into a vicious circle, as the lack of new talented people will lead to even less innovation in future.
+This, of course, is heading us right into a vicious circle, as the lack of new talented people will lead to even less innovation in the future.

 DON’T PLAY THE GAME, CHANGE THE GAME.

-But on your way to success you will also have to follow a few rules.
-Maybe you should not only apply those rules to your music career, but to your entire life:
+But on your way to success, you will also have to follow a few rules of course.
+Maybe you should not only apply those rules and recommendations to your music career, but to your entire life: